 Credit card churning is straightforward yet can be difficult to do if you aren’t sure of where best to look for the best credit card offers.
 Simply put, credit card churning works like this:

 - Find credit card offers.
 Look for several available credit card offers you have interest using.
 Examples include credit cards with airline miles rewards programs, hotel stay points, or other attractive travel amenities.
-What’s key is assessing their sign-up bonus.
+What’s key is assessing their sign-up bonus in their marketing messaging.

 - Apply for those credit cards.
 Once you’ve identified the applicable programs of interest, you need to execute.
 Apply for the cards and prepare to spend enough money to qualify for the sign-up bonus.